fullfabric/fe-challenge/README.md

 The easiest way to start working on this challenge is to run it on a GitHub Codespace.
 This will automatically set up everything you need to run the development server, and start it when you attach a session.
 Browser reloading and code change watching will be set up for you.

+Note: due to platform limitations, the Port Visibility for the process on port 8081 must be set to Public.

 ### Locally

 If you prefer to run this locally, you can: